-- In a large bowl, add your Melted butter and Sugars and whisk till smooth.
+- In a large bowl, add your melted butter and sugars and whisk until smooth.
 I beat mine for several minutes, and it starts to lighten the mixture.

-- Add in the Eggs and beat again till smooth.
+- Add in the eggs and beat again until smooth.

 - Pour the mixture into the tin, and spread.

-- Bake the Blondies in the oven for 25+ minutes, or until there is an ever so slight wobble in the middle.
-However, they can take longer.
-A skewer should come out clean, or with a few little crumbs, but not raw batter.
-See notes below!
+- Bake the blondies in the oven for 25+ minutes, until there is an ever so slight wobble in the middle.

 - Once cooled - decorate if you want.

 - Drizzle over the white chocolate and add some crushed Easter chocolates!

 - Can be easier if you set them in the fridge, to make it easier to cut.